Shakespeare in the Park - Free Seats 3

 Things to Do

 Before, during, and after the play, you’ll see various vendors around the outside of the seating area selling food and souvenirs.
-If you’ve never been before, we highly suggest at least walking around the vendors, as you can find some cool stuff in there.
+If you’ve never been before, we highly suggest at least walking around the vendors, as you can find some cool stuff.
 You’ll sometimes get to see preshow entertainment, depending on the night and season.

 Given that it’s an evening performance, a lot of the other attractions in Forest Park, like the Art Museum and Zoo, are usually closed.
 The upside to that is that it helps clear out parking for the performance.
 The Muny may be running, though, so don’t be surprised to hear wisps of Muny noise filtering through from a distance.
 It doesn’t typically detract from the show.